2013 Hyundai Genesis Performance

 Acceleration and Power

 Reviewers agree that the base Genesis 3.8 accelerates smoothly and has plenty of power.
-One critic also writes that the transmission is responsive, and shifts quickly when more power is needed.
-Test drivers agree that 5.0 R-Spec models are quicker still, noting strong acceleration and substantial power in nearly any situation.
+One critic also writes that the transmission is responsive and shifts quickly when more power is needed.
+Test drivers agree that 5.0 R-Spec models are quicker still, with strong acceleration and substantial power in nearly any situation.